 Vung Tau is only 90 minutes from Ho Chi Minh City.
 Situated in the South China Sea, Vung Tau is straddled by two mountains, providing spectacular coastal scenery.
 Although its beaches may not be the best in Vietnam, they’re conveniently close to Ho Chi Minh City especially if you take the hydrofoil.

 The Mekong Delta

-Nick-named the rice bowl of Vietnam, this area with its labyrinth of waterways is a three to four hour drive from Ho Chi Minh City.
+Nick-named the rice bowl of Vietnam, this area with its labyrinth of waterways is a three to four-hour drive from Ho Chi Minh City.
 Taking a tour is the easiest way to experience the Delta and these range from one to five days.
-Mango Cruises offer a luxury two day one night experience, hotel pick up in an air-conditioned private vehicle which delivers you to the Ben Tre province.
+Mango Cruises offer a luxury two day one night experience, hotel pick up in an air-conditioned private vehicle that delivers you to the Ben Tre province.

 If escaping Saigon is not an option, consider a foot massage or in house massage in one of the various day spas available at many of the city’s hotels.
 They are heavenly, very affordable and for the duration takes you away from the hectic pace that is inherently Saigon.